23 Funny Poems That Will Perk Up Your Day

 So his wife tied a knot in his trunk.

 Love them or hate them, limericks are some of the most common forms of funny poems.
-If you (or your kids) liked this poem, here are some more funny limericks for kids.
+If you liked this one, here are more limerick examples.

 The black cat sat